 What was Silas going to do when he made his money?
 Wade considered.

-Anna took them out of Cheyenne, past the with both of them happy to fall into the quiet rhythm of the trail rather than talk.
+Anna took them out of Cheyenne, past the cattle markets and the mill house, and both of them seemed happy to fall into the quiet rhythm of the trail rather than talk.

 It’s easy, being around her, Wade realized.
 He wasn’t used to being around anyone who didn’t expect a constant flow of conversation.
 After a while, when the words did come, they were soft and carried easily in the dark.

 “I don’t know how I’m going to make it, in truth,” Anna said.
-The gathering evening brought an honesty to their conversation.
+The darkening skies brought an honesty to their conversation.

 “The town has changed so much.
-Us small ranches are being priced out by the big herds and the cattle bosses,” she said.
+We small ranchers are being priced out by the big herds and the cattle bosses,” she said.
 Wade heard her shift in her saddle.
 “And then there’s all the people trying to buy my farm.”

-Wade listened with increasing anger as Anna explained the parade of buyers that had turned up to her ranch, stating that they had heard the Turner ranch was up for sale even when it wasn’t.
+Wade listened with increasing anger as Anna explained the parade of uninvited buyers who had turned up to her ranch, stating that they had heard the Turner ranch was up for sale even when it wasn’t.

 “I’m sure Silas is behind it.
 He was the first to try and buy us out, you see.
 Jacob always told him to clear off…”

-And now he’s dead… Wade thought.
+And now he’s dead, Wade thought.
 That was mighty convenient for Laramie, wasn’t it?

 “He sounded like a good man,” Wade kept his tone respectful.